 By the 1400s, logos were part of the trademark of companies used to distinguish them from others in the same business trade.
 The signs carried by the numerous craft guilds established their well-trained skills to potential clients assuring them of the socioeconomic and political powers to protect both companies and consumers.

-During this time, the perception of trademarks started to evolve more intensely with the visual aspect having a bigger impact.
-By the 1890s corporate consciousness was everywhere with products being manufactured on a mass scale.
-As a result, this scale gave birth to the beginnings of corporate image and brand identity starting to come to the market to find ways to make products different and unique.
+During that time, the perception of trademarks started to evolve more intensely, with the visual aspect assuming a bigger impact.
+By the 1890s, corporate consciousness was everywhere with products being manufactured on a mass scale.
+As a result, this scale gave birth to the beginnings of corporate image and brand identity, which started to come to the market to find ways to make products different and unique.

-Nowadays logos don’t follow the same guidelines used in the past.
+Nowadays, logos don’t follow the same guidelines used in the past.
 Most of its revolution started in the 1940s.
-The legend graphic designer Paul Rand, the creator of the logos for IBM, UPS, Enron, Westinghouse, ABC, and Steve Jobs’s NeXT among many others, started designing logos that would appeal on a personal level to the consumer audiences accommodating a vast variety of the latest technologies graphics and designs reaching new heights and new power within the business world.
+The legend graphic designer Paul Rand, the creator of the logos for IBM, UPS, Enron, Westinghouse, ABC, and Steve Jobs’s NeXT among many others, started designing logos that would appeal on a personal level to the consumer audiences accommodating a wide variety of the latest technologies graphics and designs.
+The logos’s aim was to reach new heights and new power within the business world.

-Now, logos continue the same trend with a tendency to be simpler and more effective using assorted styles, fonts, and visual effects and delivering a clear, well-defined message of uniqueness and individuality.
+Now, logos continue the same trend, tending to be simpler and more effective, using assorted styles, fonts, and visual effects and delivering a clear, well-defined message of uniqueness and individuality.

 The foundational criteria of a logo assessment include: